Kern Alexander

-Samuel Kern Alexander Jr. is Professor of Excellence at the University of Illinois Urbana-Champaign, where he is endowed by the O'Leary Endowment and Editor of the Journal of Education Finance, published by the University of Illinois Press and Project MUSE of Johns Hopkins University.
+Samuel Kern Alexander Jr. (born June 30, 1939) is Professor of Excellence at the University of Illinois Urbana-Champaign, where he is endowed by the O'Leary Endowment and Editor of the Journal of Education Finance, published by the University of Illinois Press and Project MUSE of Johns Hopkins University.

 Personal life

 Samuel Kern Alexander Jr. was born in Marrowbone, Kentucky in 1939.
 Kern earned his Bachelor of Arts degree with a double major in English and History from Centre College in 1961.
 While at Centre, Alexander was quarterback and captain of Centre's football team and was initiated into Delta Kappa Epsilon.
 In 1960, he was named Honorable Mention All-American.
 While a senior at Centre, Kern Alexander met his first wife, Ruth Hammack.
 Hammack was a native of Paint Lick, Kentucky, and she graduated from Milligan College in 1960.
 Hammack moved to Danville, Kentucky for a teaching job after graduating from college.
 They married in 1961.
 The Alexanders moved to Bowling Green, Kentucky, where Kern earned a master's degree from Western Kentucky University in 1962.
 Kern and Ruth Alexander had two children Samuel Kern Alexander III and Fieldon King Alexander, and then the Alexanders moved to Indiana, where Kern completed his Ed.D. in Educational Administration from Indiana University in 1965, and a Diploma in Educational Studies from Oxford University, with distinction, 1977.
 The Alexanders went on to have two more children: Klinton West Alexander and Wesley Kane Alexander.